-To configure the control, proceed as follows:
+To configure the control:

-- ▶ Press the DIADUR key to open the HEROS menu
+- Press the DIADUR key to open the menu

 - Select Remote Desktop Manager

-- > The control opens the Remote Desktop Manager.
+- > The control opens Remote Desktop Manager.

-- ► Press New connection
+- Press New connection

 - Press Switch-off/restart of a computer

 - > The control opens the Edit the connection pop-up window.

-- ▶ Define the connection settings
+- Define the connection settings